StackVista/stackstate-docs/configure/security/self-signed-certificates.md

 ### Using a Docker JVM

-If you do not have JVM installed on your computer, you can use a JVM Docker image.
+If you don't have JVM installed on your computer, you can use a JVM Docker image.
 The certificate should be retrieved and saved as a file `site.cert`.

 1. Create a working directory `workdir` and copy the certificate file `site.cert` to this directory.
 2. Start the Java Docker container with the `workdir` mounted as a volume so it can be accessed: